raudez77/NLP/README.md

-# NLP
+# NLP abbreviation
-Several file to improve NLP Techniques and Transformation These are the most common abbreviation / slang in Facebook  / twitter
+These are the most common abbreviation / slang in Facebook  / twitter that I found during my research in Natural Language process Feel free to use pull them and have fun..!!!
+Do not forget to give some credit
+Best of luck.